sitnet1102/konkuk_veterinary/README.md

 ## Introduction

-This is an android and ios application for users who would like to use lecture room in Konkuk Univ. college of veterinary.
+This is an android and ios application for users who would like to use lecture room in COLLEGE OF VETERINARY, KONKUK UNIVERSITY.

 ## Development Environment